STUDIO PHIPPS: SUSTAINABLE DESIGN GROUP

 Joel Perkovich, ASLA is Phipps’ sustainable design and programs manager.
 Offering 10 years of landscape design and construction experience, he has also led Tsuga Studios, which specializes in sustainable landscapes, green roofs and restoration ecology.
 Joel has an M.L.A. from University of Michigan and serves on the landscape architecture graduate program faculty at Chatham University.

-Richard V. Piacentini, Phipps’ executive director, is responsible for the first LEED® visitor center in a public garden, the world’s most energy-efficient conservatory, the first LEED greenhouse, and the Center for Sustainable Landscapes, designed to meet the Living Building Challenge.
+Richard V. Piacentini, Phipps’ executive director, is responsible for the first LEED® visitor center in a public garden, the energy-efficient Tropical Forest Conservatory, the first LEED greenhouse, and the Center for Sustainable Landscapes, designed to meet the Living Building Challenge.
 He is the recipient of a Living Building Challenge Hero Award, and USGBC, ASID and Green Building Alliance Leadership Awards.

 Jason Wirick, LEED AP is Phipps’ director of facilities and sustainability, working to advance sustainable design, and initiate safe, healthy and green operating practices.
 He holds a B.S. from Virginia Tech University and a M.B.A., with a focus on corporate sustainability and social responsibility, from Duquesne University.
 Jason has supervised hundreds of contractors on award-winning projects.